mongodb/specifications/source/unified-test-format/unified-test-format.rst

     db.adminCommand({
         configureFailPoint: <string>,
-        mode: <string|document>,
+        mode: <string|object>,
-        data: <document>
+        data: <object>
     });

 The value of ``configureFailPoint`` is a string denoting the fail point to be configured (e.g. "failCommand").

-The ``mode`` option is a generic fail point option and may be assigned a string or document value.
+The ``mode`` option is a generic fail point option and may be assigned a string or object value.
 The string values "alwaysOn" and "off" may be used to enable or disable the fail point, respectively.
-A document may be used to specify either ``times`` or ``skip``, which are mutually exclusive:
+An object may be used to specify either ``times`` or ``skip``, which are mutually exclusive:

 - ``{ times: <integer> }`` may be used to limit the number of times the fail point may trigger before transitioning to "off".
 - ``{ skip: <integer> }`` may be used to defer the first trigger of a fail point, after which it will transition to "alwaysOn".

-The ``data`` option is a document that may be used to specify any options that control the particular fail point's behavior.
+The ``data`` option is an object that may be used to specify any options that control the particular fail point's behavior.

 In order to use ``configureFailPoint``, the undocumented ``enableTestCommands``